peterMcP/physics2_pinball/README.md

 -> Differences with the original:
   No main kicker flipper appendix
   We have some fancy combos
+  Implemented highscore at the end of the game

            Controls:
 Arrows
 - Left: Left flipper
 - Right: Right flipper
-- Down: Launch new ball
+- Space: Launch new ball (like the original pinball)
+- Return: when game end show highscore, then, restart the game

 Debug:
 - F1: draw shapes